Julian Shaw

-Julian Shaw (born 16 December 1985 in Wellington, New Zealand) is an author, filmmaker and actor, best known for directing the 2007 film Darling!
+Julian Shaw (born 16 December 1985 in Wellington, New Zealand) is an actor and filmmaker best known for directing the 2007 film Darling!
 The Pieter-Dirk Uys Story, a British Film Institute award-winning documentary about the life of South African political satirist Pieter-Dirk Uys.
-Shaw is the author of the novel Modern Odysseus, and the creator of several short films including Clearing the Air.
-He is the director of the 2011 feature documentary Cup of Dreams, about New Zealand's national Rugby Union team the All Blacks.
-Shaw also gained worldwide fame in 2011 after starring in an Australian marriage equality advertisement entitled It's Time that has reached millions of people.
+Shaw is the creator of several short films including Clearing the Air.
+He directed the 2011 feature documentary Cup of Dreams, about New Zealand's national Rugby Union team the All Blacks.
+Shaw also starred in an Australian marriage equality advertisement entitled It's Time (2011).